anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <hr>

 ### 7.5.
-Open the Airflow UI from the Cloud Composer UI on Cloud Console
+Open the Airflow UI from the Managed Airflow service UI on Cloud Console
 Familaize yourself with the UI if new to Airflow

  ![README](images/s8s-qs-10.png)